SHUTTER ISLAND

 Here's the thing about suspense/thriller films: if you've solved the case, especially like the one in Shutter Island, you sit there bored because you know already where the story is going.
 To have a successful suspense film, you need actual suspense.
 When you don't have an element of suspense, of danger, of fear, what you have is a sense of "Oh, I know why that happened", "Oh, that would be the next logical step", "Oh, saw that coming".
 If there is no suspense, no tension, you really have no story.

 Allow me to digress and answer some objections I've had hurled in my direction about my dislike for Shutter Island.
-I've been lectured ad nausiem about how I was SUPPOSED to know the big twist, about how it was SUPPOSED to be painfully obvious.
-'It's not about solving the mystery', I've been told.
-'It's about the journey'.
+I've been lectured ad nauseum about how I was supposed to know the big twist, about how it was supposed to be painfully obvious.
+"It's not about solving the mystery", I've been told, but it's about the journey.

-Perhaps this is true, and I'm being far too harsh.
+Perhaps this is true, and again perhaps I'm being far too harsh.
 However, I'm not buying that line of thinking, not just yet.
-If you realize the truth surrounding "the mystery", you already have established what the journey will be.
+If you realize the truth surrounding the mystery, you already have established what the journey will be.
 No matter how you turn it, you already know not only the journey, but the destination.
-The audience WON'T have any interest in keeping up with the merry adventures of Marshall Daniels because they are (or should be) twenty to thirty paces ahead of him.
+The audience won't have any interest in keeping up with the merry adventures of Marshall Daniels because they are or should be twenty to thirty paces ahead of him.
 Why stick with a character who isn't very interesting to begin with when you already know where he's going to end up?

-In fact, I found it quite amusing when DiCaprio's Daniels lectures the Germanic-sounding Dr. Naehring (the Swedish Max von Sydow) on the subject of accents.
-He and Dr. Cawley (Ben Kingsley) don't bother to show they are humoring DiCaprio, but Ruffalo does.
+In fact, I found it quite amusing when DiCaprio's Daniels lectures Dr. Naehring on the subject of accents.
+Naehring and Cawley don't bother to show they are humoring Daniels, but Auel does.
 This may have to do with the story, granted, yet it makes it all look like only one of them is game to try to make the film suspenseful.
 I also wonder about Jackie Earle Haley as George Noyce, a patient who lets Daniels in on important information.
 He appears to be repeating his performance in Watchmen, which makes it less interesting.

-Finally, on a personal level, I object very strongly to the gratuitous nature of plot points.
-Again, without giving too much away, I think the Holocaust is enough of a true-life horror to make merely a plot point in Daniels' inner life, and I thought the children did suffer far too much, not to mention it was something that A.) we already knew about, and B.) was grotesque to have to watch.
+Finally, on a personal level, I object very strongly to the gratuitous nature of certain plot points.
+Again, without giving too much away, I think the Holocaust is enough of a true-life horror to make merely a plot point in Daniels' inner life.
+I was also deeply, deeply troubled when the matter of the Laeddes' children is shown.
+I recoil instinctively at the mere mention of dead children.
+Seeing it is far too much for me.
+Again, it is a personal matter, but regardless of circumstance, I cannot accept it.

 Despite what I've been told about how it was all meant to be obvious, I still am not convinced.
 Perhaps it was a fault of the advertising, as my impression was that it was supposed to be a mystery versus some psychological thriller within the mind.
 I can see where people would say I was always meant to be in the know, yet somehow, I still can't get there.